It’s harder than it looks, isn’t it?

 For example...Elna Cain.

-She’s got three courses related to blogging and I have them all.
+She’s got two courses related to blogging and I have them both.
 And let me tell you, they are all way better than some premium courses I’ve shelled out for.

 If you’re a beginner blogger, these are gold: